SeriousOldMan/Simulator-Controller/Docs/Updates.md

 Note: Some of you might want to have more control.
 No problem.
 All the files in the *Simulator Controller\Config*, *Simulator Controller\Translations*, *Simulator Controller\Grammars* and *Simulator Controller\Rules* folders are human readable and using a text editor and some *Diff* tool, you can do everything the automated procedure does on your own.
 But be sure to make a backup copy of all the files, just for peace of mind.
 Attention: These files use a two-byte character set, so be sure to use an editor that can handle this.

+## Release 5.2.2

+A new information request action "LapTime" is available, incl. a specialized icon for Stream Deck.
+If you are a Stream Deck user, you might want to integrate the new action into your profile.

+***

 ## Release 5.2.1

 The Stream Deck plugin has been updated.
 You may want to install the new version, if you have encountered stability issues in the past.